HomeLatest NewsEnterprise ITCanon looks to consolidate India biz, appoints Manabu Yamazaki as new President & CEO for India ops

 “I am delighted and excited to join Canon India and to work closely with a team of highly skilled professionals here.
 As a vibrant nation, India is brimming with entrepreneurship and holds vast potential for exploring newer creative avenues,” Yamazaki said on his appointment.

-According to Yamazaki, Canon is fully committed to the Indian market, “and I am looking forward to building on Canon’s track record of success and and continuing to deliver value and delight to all stakeholders.
+According to Yamazaki, Canon is fully committed to the Indian market, “and I am looking forward to building on Canon’s track record of success and innovation and continuing to deliver value and delight to all stakeholders.
 Considering the vast reach and diversity, we will continue with our endeavour of expanding product propositions and presence across different parts of the country,” Yamazaki added.

 Advertisement